 Housing is a major expense: national rental costs average over $1300/month for a 1-bedroom apartment, and rent prices in cities worldwide are reaching new highs.
 Therefore, jobs that provide housing can make good financial sense, removing a major expense and allowing you to save much more of your salary.

-Jobs that provide housing are also an excellent way to see a new part of the country or the world.
+Jobs with housing included are also an excellent way to see a new part of the country or the world.
 We’ve gathered some of the best options, from entry-level positions to international careers.

 🏖 Seasonal Jobs that Provide Housing